roodrigoc/SNOC/README.md

 - Monitors device status by periodically sending ping or GET requests to specified devices.
 - Sends email alerts when device status changes (online to offline or vice versa).
 - Logs connection information to a file with adjusted GMT-3 timezone.
-- Provides functionality for monitoring shared network folders and retrieving information about the latest WAV file.
+- Provides functionality for monitoring shared network folders and retrieving information about the latest WAV or MP3 file.

 ### Configuration File (snoc.conf):
 - Contains SMTP and email configuration for sending email alerts.